 Small Wild Cat Project

-The project envisages developing a comprehensive understanding of the biogeographical distribution of the fishing cat in the Eastern Ghats region of South India and the implications of various human-induced activities on its survival through ecological niche modeling, camera trapping, signs & tracks survey, structured interviews with locals and documentation of historical records.
-Another major component of the project involves promoting awareness among local people living in towns/villages near fishing cat habitats and positively engaging them in conservation efforts by capacity-building measures not only to monitor fishing cat populations but also document any threats to their survival in unprotected/unclassified forest areas.
+The project envisages developing a comprehensive understanding of the bio-geographical distribution of the fishing cat in the Eastern Ghats region of South India and the implications of various human-induced activities on its survival through ecological niche modelling, camera trapping, signs & tracks survey, structured interviews with locals and documentation of historical records.

 This project is generously supported by Wild Oasis, Small Wild Cat Conservation Foundation, Mohammed bin Zayed Species Conservation Fund, Idea Wild and Cameras 4 Conservation.